Forge Home

 Functions

-The function parses a X509 certificate for the authorityInfoAccess extension and return with the URL found as caIssuers, or nil if no URL or extension found.
+If a certificate contains the authorityInfoAccess extension, the openssl::cert_aia_caissuers function can be used to parse hte certificate for the authorityInfoAccess extension and return with the URL found as caIssuers, or nil if no URL or extension found.
 Invoking as deferred function, this can be used to download the issuer certificate:

 file { '/ssl/certs/caissuer.crt':